-То: Sonoma Clean Power Authority Community Advisory Committee From: Cordel Stillman, Director of Programs lssue: Recommend that the Board Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$49,630 for the 431 E Street Headquarters Project Date: November 13, 2019
+To: Sonoma Clean Power Authority Board of Directors From: Cordel Stillman, Director of Programs Issue: Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$49,630 for the 431 E Street Headquarters Project Date: November 14, 2019

-Recommend approval of a first contract amendment to the professional services agreement with Sixth Dimension for contract management services during the construction of the Sonoma Clean Power Headquarters Project (431 E Street).
+Approve first contract amendment to the professional services agreement with Sixth Dimension for contract management services during the construction of the Sonoma Clean Power Headquarters Project (431 E Street).

-This First Amendment would add scope, increase the budget for Sixth Dimension by \$49,630 for a total not-to-exceed budget of \$597,113, and extend the term of the agreement from September 30, 2020 to March 31, 2021.
+This First Amendment would add scope, increase the budget for Sixth Dimension by \$49,630 for a total not-to-exceed budget of \$597,113 and extend the term of the agreement from September 30, 2020 to March 31, 2021.